harryebuka/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-created a script that changes the owner of the file hello to the user betty 4-created a script that creates an empty file called hello 5-created  a script that adds execute permission to the owner of the file hello
+3-created a script that changes the owner of the file hello to the user betty 4-created a script that creates an empty file called hello 5-created  a script that adds execute permission to the owner of the file hello 6- a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello